Condat-AG/ansible-modules-bitwarden/README.md

       roles:
         - ansible-modules-bitwarden

+Or add the modules directory to the lookup plugins environment variable

+    `export ANSIBLE_LOOKUP_PLUGINS=/working-dirs/.roles/ansible-modules-bitwarden`

 Use Ansible's `lookup()` function with the `bitwarden` argument, followed by the items you want to retrieve.
 The default field is `password`, but any other field can be specified using the `field`